-Our fourth Sustainability Report is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates our commitment to sustainable development, with the aim of creating value not only for the Company, but also for our stakeholders.
+Our fifth Sustainability Report is a communication tool that describes, in a transparent and structured manner, the economic, social and environmental results achieved, and demonstrates our commitment to sustainable development, with the aim of creating value not only for the Company, but also for our stakeholders.

 The Sustainability Report represents the Consolidated Non-Financial Statement of the Fincantieri Group and reports, to the extent necessary to ensure an understanding of the activities of the company, its progress, its results and its impact, in relation to the areas considered important and required by Legislative Decree 254/2016, on the "disclosure of non-financial and diversity information by certain large undertakings and groups".

 As required by the Decree this document is a distinct report with the appropriate wording to identify it as the Consolidated Non-Financial Statement.

 In the Sustainability Report 2021 we also present to the stakeholders our Sustainability Plan objectives achieved in 2021.
 The Plan is approved by the Board of Directors and it highlights and strengthens the intention to be a responsible Group.
 The Plan addresses the commitments undertaken by the Group and breaks them down into qualitative and quantitative targets that can be measured over time, which also underline our support for some of the United Nations Sustainable Development Goals - SDGs.

 In 2019, we decided to join the Global Compact, the initiative to promote and disseminate sustainable development practices launched and sponsored by the United Nations, and has therefore committed ourself to integrating the ten principles relating to human rights, labour rights, environmental protection and combating corruption into our policies, strategies and activities.
 The Sustainability Report represents the Communication on Progress (COP), the instrument though which we inform our stakeholders on the activities and results carried out in 2021, with reference to the UN Global Compact.